July 29th 2021

 Zoom burnout: this is why online meetings are so exhausting, say neuroscientists

-It's been one year of online meetings, and they don't look like they're going anywhere soon.
+It's been 18 months of online meetings and they don't look like they're going anywhere soon.
 There's a good reason why video calls are so draining.
 Here's what we can do

-It’s more than a year since remote and hybrid working changed our day-to-day habits resulting in endless hours on Zoom, as we connect not just with work colleagues but friends, families, book groups you name it.
+It’s 18 months since remote and hybrid working changed our day-to-day habits resulting in endless hours on Zoom, as we connect via screen not just with work colleagues but friends, families, book groups you name it.
 Our screen use has increased 135 per cent since the first lockdown, according to optometrist-founded eye care brand Peep Club.
 Depending on what industry you work in, that figure could be significantly higher.

 “I have noticed fatigue from too much Zoom, not just cognitively but also physically and emotionally,” confirms neuroscientist Dr Magdalena Bak-Maier, founder of holistic coaching platform Make Time Count.
 “I see clients who have burned out from too much screen time from back-to-back meetings.”